custapp/theme-app/README.md

 While there is not a full version of the theme, there is no syntax.

 In his spare time, the subject is gradually moving forward.
+The topic has not yet been fully implemented.

 `Saladin Ver.
 1.0.1a`